Undline/UndChain/readme.md

 #### Partners

 What use is a partner that is never used?
-If a partner is not being utilized then they are just burning electricity for no tokens and just like validators partners can lose perception score if they are providing no utility.
+If a partner is not being utilized then they are just burning electricity for no tokens and just like validators partners can loose perception score if they are providing no utility.
 Unlike partners, a chain owner cannot remove them from the chain from providing utility (I don't think its necessary).
 Partners can drop in perception if they claim to perform utility and either cannot perform the utility as promised or doesn't do it at all.
 The validator has the choice to not provide a partner with work *only if* they have a proven track of being unreliable.

 #### Clients